 The live hearing may be conducted with all Parties physically present in the same geographic location, but in no circumstance will the Parties be required to be physically present in the same room during the hearing.
+Upon either Parties' request, r At the University's discretion, any or all Parties, witnesses, and other participants may appear at the live hearing virtually through remote hearing technology.-emote hearing technology will be utilized to enable the Party and/or the Party's Advisor and/or Support Person to appear at the live hearing virtually from a separate, private room, or other appropriate location.
+This technology will enable participants simultaneously to see and hear each other.
 At the University's discretion, any or all Parties, witnesses, and other participants may appear at the live hearing virtually through remote hearing technology.
-This technology will enable participants simultaneously to see and hear each other.
 Also, at its discretion, the University may delay or adjourn a hearing based on technological errors not within a Party's control.